danazzesci/intelligent-cybersecurity-engine-reference-architecture/docs/pedagogy/content/part-i-genesis-of-ice-ra.md

 > “We are secure.”

+“Secure” is not a single claim.
+It is a bundle of scoped assertions about what must *not* happen.
 Permitting only a specific port does not prevent unauthorized or malicious activity from occurring over that channel.
 A firewall can pass all functional tests and still fail to support the broader belief it is implicitly used to justify.

 This was the turning point.